Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] It will cause Bash to exit if local, declare, or typeset assignments return a nonzero status code.
 - [x] It will cause Bash to exit if a command, list of commands, compound command, or potentially a pipeline returns a nonzero status code.

+[reference](http://redsymbol.net/articles/unofficial-bash-strict-mode/).
+The set -e option instructs bash to immediately exit if any command [1] has a non-zero exit status.
+You wouldn't want to set this for your command-line shell, but in a script it's massively helpful.
+In all widely used general-purpose programming languages, an unhandled runtime error - whether that's a thrown exception in Java, or a segmentation fault in C, or a syntax error in Python - immediately halts execution of the program; subsequent lines are not executed.

 #### Q9.
 The **\_** keyword pauses the script to get input from standard input.

 - [ ] get